petern48/dna-ml-model/README.md

 # dna-ml-model

-This project won 2nd place in a Computational Biology "Hackathon" (despite the name, it was formatted more like a Kaggle competition).
-It is a machine learning model for predicting if a given DNA sequence is chromatin accessible.
-The task was dificult because of the strong imbalance in both the dataset and the testing data.
+This project won 2nd place in a machine learning / computational biology hackathon (despite the name "hackathon", it lasted many weeks and was formatted more like a Kaggle competition).
+It is a deep learning model for predicting if a given DNA sequence is chromatin accessible.
+The task was dificult because of the strong imbalance in both the training and the testing data.
 This README.md explains two different architecures I experimented with: Hybrid and CNN.

 ### Methods